Empirical Bayes When Estimation Precision Predicts Parameters

 Doing so, we find that the first term in $\epsilon_n$ \eqref{eq:general_rate_sub} comes from $U_{1s}$, which dominates $U_{1m}$.
-The second term comes from $U_{2s}$, which dominates $U_{2m}$.
-The third term comes from $R_1$, which dominates $R_2$.
-The fourth term comes from $U_{3s}$.
-The leading terms in $\epsilon_n$ dominate $\kappa_n$, recalling \eqref{eq:kappa_def}.
+The second term comes from $U_{2k}$.
+The third term comes from $R_1$, which dominates $R_2$; this term also dominates a term in the bound for $U_{2k}$.
+The fourth term comes from $U_ {3s}$.
+The leading terms in $\epsilon_n$ dominate $\kappa_n$, recalling \cref{as:npmle}.
 This completes the proof.